mtint/autonity-docs/source/network-perm/soma.rst

         return validators;
     }

-For the consensus layer to be able to access the validator whitelist a function ``getValidators()`` must be implemented that returns the property ``validators`` containing the whitelist of validators.
+For the consensus layer to be able to access the validator whitelist, a function ``getValidators()`` must be implemented that returns the property ``validators`` containing the whitelist of validators.
 It is up to users to decide how to implement functions governing this whitelist.

 **Deploying Soma**